How FICO Credit Scores Are Calculated

-Because our society is so automated, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Because our world is so computer-driven, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.

-Each of the three credit agencies has its own formula for building your credit score.
+The three credit reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to build a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in calculating a credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

 - Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about your credit score?
 Give us a call at 2146635355.